 If the error message continues, you will need to register the file by running the appropriate command below for your system and the missing file:

 If an error message occurs referencing the file REFPROP.MSI, try the following: Press your Start button, and then click on "Run …".
 Type in Regedit.
 If it does not start at the top of registry, scroll to the top and click on "My Computer".
 Search for "Refprop 8.1.msi", or whatever msi file it is complaining about in the install error message.
 You should find something like "HKEY_CLASSES_ROOT\ Installer\ Products\ 6398724E8B370524FA88122E26945D8F".
 For every occurrence of the item in the registry, you should either rename or delete it.
 To rename, simply add an underscore in the sequence of numbers, such as "_6398724…".
 Then try reinstalling the program.

-entropy between the Refprop graphical interface and the Refprop Excel sample
+in enthalpy and entropy between the Refprop graphical interface and the Refprop

-spreadsheet, or for differences in enthalpy and entropy between Refprop and
+Excel sample spreadsheet, or for differences in enthalpy and entropy between

 The absolute values of enthalpy, entropy, and energy at a single state point are meaningless.
 It is only the difference between two different state points that matter.
 Thus, the value for a single state point can be set to any arbitrary value.
 Many handbooks set the arbitrary state point so that the values of these properties are positive for most liquid or gas states.
 The user can change the values of the arbitrary state points by going to the Options/Reference State menu.